+What is the visitor design pattern?
 The visitor behavioral pattern allows you to perform actions on a collection of different types where the actions depend on the types.
+It’s an alternative to using virtual methods and lets you add new actions without changing the types.

-Here’s how it’s implemented with an example consisting of two object types and two operation types:
+Here’s how the visitor pattern is implemented with an example consisting of two object types and two operation types.

 You define a single method in the object interface called accept which takes a single parameter of a new interface called visitor.